thiagohlopes/thiagohlopes/README.md

 - I currently work at startup Grão Direto
 - I work in the data engineering area
 - I have a passion for programming
-- 📫 How to reach me: heliohachimine@gmail.com
-• I currently work at startup Grão Direto
-• I work in the data engineering area
-• I have a passion for programming

 ### Maybe I can help you with: